khems/kf_backend_test/README.md

 ### Setup

-Set envaironment variables for API_KEY and BASE_PATH.
+Set environment variables for API_KEY and BASE_PATH.
 For local development make a `.env` file in the root of the project similar to the one below.

 ```
 API_KEY="AAAAAAAAAAAAAAAAAA111111111111111"